Vulcandarthvader/solar-energy-analyzer/README.md

 # ☀️ Solar Power ROI Analyzer — A Personal Case Study
+**TL;DR**
+ Using real household electricity and solar data, this project shows that our rooftop solar installation breaks even in ~9 years and delivers ~5× returns over its lifetime.

 This project started as a personal question in my own home: